Gilda Radner: Early life

-Radner was born in Detroit, Michigan, to Jewish parents Henrietta (née Dworkin), a legal secretary, and Herman Radner, a businessman.
+Gilda Susan Radner was born on June 28, 1946 in Detroit, Michigan, to Jewish parents Henrietta (née Dworkin), a legal secretary, and Herman Radner, a businessman.
 In Radner's autobiography, she stated, "I was named after my grandmother whose name began with G, but 'Gilda' came directly from the movie with Glenn Ford and Rita Hayworth."
 Through her mother, Radner was a second cousin of business executive Steve Ballmer.
 She grew up in Detroit and spent the winters in Miami Beach, Florida, along with an older brother, Michael, and the family's nanny, Elizabeth Clementine Gillies, whom she called "Dibby" (and upon whom she based her famous character Emily Litella).

 Radner was close to her father, who operated Detroit's Seville Hotel, where many nightclub performers and actors stayed while they were performing in the city.
 He took her on trips to New York to see Broadway shows.
 When Radner was 12, her father developed a brain tumor.
 Within days, he was bedridden, and he was unable to communicate.
 He remained in that condition until he died two years later.
 Radner's father was known to say "It's always something," the quote that would become associated with Radner's SNL character Roseanne Roseannadanna and the title of her autobiography.

-Radner traced her sense of humor to her family growing up.
-She said her father "was real funny ... he loved to sing ... and tap dance.
+Radner traced her sense of humor to her family growing up, describing her father to be "real funny", "loved to sing [...] and tap dance.
 I feel that some part of my father is back alive in me, back doing what he always wanted to do."
 She said her mother "[wasn't] consciously funny, but almost the only thing that gets through to her is to make her laugh.
 She has an infectious response to humor so it was a way of getting to her when nothing else worked."
 Radner also said her nanny "Dibby" helped her develop her sense of humor, teaching her to laugh at herself before other kids could.

 As a child, Radner developed eating disorders, and would eat large amounts of food before going on diets.
 She wrote in her autobiography that she "coped with stress by having every possible eating disorder from the time I was nine years old.
 I have weighed as much as 160 pounds and as little as 93.
 When I was a kid, I overate constantly."

 Radner attended the University Liggett School in Grosse Pointe Woods from 1957 to 1964.
 In 1964, Radner graduated from Liggett and enrolled at the University of Michigan at Ann Arbor.
 Sources vary on what she majored in; Radner said in her autobiography she majored in public speaking, while other sources said she majored in drama or education.
 While in college, Radner did weather reports at WCBN, the university's radio station.
 According to her friend David Saltman in his book Gilda: An Intimate Portrait, she would report on the weather in humorous ways, such as imitating a radio static.
 She also took part in theater productions both on and off campus.